 Equity loan (shared equity)

-The equity loan is Wigan Council shared equity scheme where we provide an interest-free equity loan to help purchasers buy a new build home
+The equity loan is Wigan Council’s shared equity scheme, where we provide an interest-free equity loan to help purchasers buy a new build home.

 It is available on certain new build developments across the borough, on specified plots, agreed by the Council and the developer.

-The equity loan value is equivalent to 30% of the full market price of the property purchased.
-When the loan is repaid, the repayment amount will be based on the property value at the time.
+We provide an equity loan with a value equivalent to 30% of the full market price of the property purchased.
+When the loan is repaid, the repayment amount will be based on 30% of the property value at the time of repayment.

 Full property price